 46… that’s my age; it was my dad’s age too… when we both had our big surgeries.

-Our condition being Marfan syndrome: a genetic disorder that affects the body’s connective tissue.
-For me, it affects my spine and my dad, it affected his heart and aorta.
+Our condition is Marfan syndrome: a genetic disorder that affects the body’s connective tissue.
+For me, it affects my spine, and for my dad, it affected his heart and aorta.

 Though complicated, my operation was a success: my spine is forty degrees straighter with the support of titanium rods and screws.
 For all that could have gone wrong, nothing did.